EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * Resources requested by your job.
 * Jobs from yourself and others already in the queue for the back-end.

-The Job status on the job card will update through the states 'Queued', and then 'Starting'.
+When the job starts, the Job status on the job card will update to 'Starting' and **Time Requested** will switch to **Time Remaining**, the time your job has left to run before it is terminated by the job schedler.

-When the Job status updates to 'Running', the `hello-tre` container is now running and a 'Please wait until your job has completed' message will appear on the job card.
+When the Job status updates to 'Running', a **Host** value will appear on the job card.
+This is the back-end on which the job, and so the `hello-tre` container, is now running.
+A 'Please wait until your job has completed' message will also appear on the job card.

 All going well, the container, and its job, should complete quickly.